kaushik-pe/Smart_Envi/README.md

                                                      dependant_dev

-                         ->All the table structure is specified in table specification.rtf
+                         ->All the table structure is specified in table specification.rtf.
+Script to automatically create the database will be added soon.